- 4.7–6.7 in

 - The Song Sparrow, like most other North American breeding birds, uses increasing day length as a cue for when to come into breeding condition.
 But, other cues can be important too, such as local temperature and food abundance.
 A study found that male Song Sparrows from the coast of Washington state came into breeding condition two months earlier than Song Sparrows in the nearby mountains, where the daylight changes were the same, but temperatures were cooler and trees budded out two months later.

-- The oldest known Song Sparrow lived to be 11 years, 4 months old.
+- The oldest known Song Sparrow was at least 11 years, 4 months old when it was recaptured and rereleased during banding operations in Colorado.

 Song Sparrows are found in an enormous variety of open habitats, including tidal marshes, arctic grasslands, desert scrub, pinyon pine forests, aspen parklands, prairie shelterbelts, Pacific rain forest, chaparral, agricultural fields, overgrown pastures, freshwater marsh and lake edges, forest edges, and suburbs.
 You may also find Song Sparrows in deciduous or mixed woodlands.